Back

 No herbs or supplements—other than alkaline substances with direct antacid properties, such as calcium carbonate or hydrotalcite—have been proven effective for gastritis.
 The treatments mentioned here have merely shown some promise in preliminary studies.

 Natural therapies that may affect H. pylori.
 H. pylori is thought to contribute to many cases of gastritis.
-Many treatments have been evaluated to see whether they inhibit the growth of H. pylori.
+Many treatments have been evaluated for their ability to inhibit H. pylori growth.
 For example, evidence suggests that various probiotics (friendly bacteria) in the Lactobacillus family can inhibit the growth of H. pylori.
-While this effect does not appear strong enough for probiotic treatment to eradicate H. pylori on its own, preliminary studies, one double-blind, suggest that probiotics may help standard antibiotic therapy work better, improving the rate of eradication and reducing side effects.
+While this effect is not strong enough for probiotic treatment alone to eradicate H. pylori, preliminary studies, including one double-blind study, suggest that probiotics may help standard antibiotic therapy work better, improving the rate of eradication and reducing side effects.
+Some foods containing probiotics may also help alleviate symptoms of gastritis, such as yoghurt, kimchi, sauerkraut, and kefir.

-Preliminary studies suggest that various bioflavonoids also can inhibit the growth of H. pylori.
+Preliminary studies suggest that various bioflavonoids can also inhibit H. pylori growth.
 All fruits and vegetables provide bioflavonoids, but these substances can also be taken as supplements.
 Vitamin C has also shown some ability to act against H. pylori.

 Despite early reports that garlic inhibits or kills H. pylori, studies in people have not been promising.
 Fish oil, in combination with antibiotic therapy, has been tried as a treatment for eradicating H. pylori, but it did not prove particularly helpful.